 The charming, historic downtown is filled with two-story brick buildings that were built to withstand annual spring flooding, replacing earlier wooden structures - many built on stilts.
 The Boundary County Museum holds hundreds of historic photos showing flooded streets, many showing buildings that are still recognizable.
+The adjacent International Gateway Visitor Center offers more area information and hiking many for over 50 maintained trails on ever

-The adjacent International Gateway Visitor Center offers more area information and hiking maps for over 50 maintained trails on over 500,000 acres of public lands.
+Center offers more area information and hiking maps for over 50 maintained trails on over 500,000 acres of public lands.
 You are sure to find a trail to suit your needs.
-The visitor center also houses restrooms that are open 24 hours a day.